partum/dashboard/README.md

 - Music player.
 This is just pasted from Spotify's API.
 - To-Do List.
 This list asks the user to enter their top three goals.
 This is also modified from Traversy Media's tutorial.
 - Google search bar.
 Type in your querey and a google page with that search will be opened.
 - Weather and time.
 The time is from Traversy Media.
 The weather is from a Dev Ed tutorial: https://www.youtube.com/watch?v=wPElVpR1rwA I used Open Weather as my weather API.
+I have realized that the weather feature doesn't work on most browsers because I am using an insecure (http) connection.
+Not really sure if anything can be done about this, so I'll just leave it for now.

 What I learned:
 I learned a lot about Local Storage.
 This is my second time using this JS feature.
 I think the first time I tried to use it I over complicated things.